 Jumbo Rock and Skull Rock

 After Ocotillo Patch, you can turn around and make your way to the Jumbo Rocks area of the park.
 Before you reach the Jumbo Rock campground, you will see Skull Rock on your left.
-This is a very popular spot to stop in the park, and so you may struggle to find parking.
 The Skull Rock is a large rock that eroded over time and now resembles a skull.
 People love to take pictures of themselves walking in front of the eye or nose.

 If you continue past the rock itself, there is a 1.7 mile trail that you can take around this area.
 The hike provides beautiful landscapes of the surrounding area and you can scramble over various rocks.
 It is an easy hike and it’s worth the time.